NickRing/Delphi-Shortcut-Finder/README.md

 Shows/find keyboard short-cuts have be assigned, that may be conflicting.

+#### Supported versions of RadStudio/Delphi IDE

+While there is only a package for XE7 (currently), I have tested it on Delphi XE successfully by copying the DPK file.
+The only restriction is that it relies on generics.

 #### History

 The idea of this Delphi add-on came from a [discussion from Delphi Developers Google+ community](https://plus.google.com/105522328114529031567/posts/69wXU5DwkG8).